-- A2 The energy and airport sectors are in a period of transition and change, particularly in relation to the impact of climate change and the transition to a low carbon economy. - A3 These sectors face risks and opportunities from climate change and decarbonisation, including the physical risks of climate change to network resilience, and changing investment drivers due to increased electrification. - A4 To assist us in identifying and reviewing these risks and opportunities we are proposing to use the TCFD framework for categorising climate-related risks and issues.
+- A3 Stakeholders' feedback on the draft IM Review framework paper generally agreed that climate change posed significant risks and opportunities to sectors regulated under Part 4. - A4 The energy and airport sectors are in a period of transition and change, particularly in relation to the impact of climate change and the transition to a low carbon economy. - A5 These sectors face risks and opportunities from climate change and decarbonisation, including the physical risks of climate change to network resilience, and changing investment drivers due to increased electrification. - A6 To assist us in identifying and reviewing these risks and opportunities we proposed leveraging terminology and risk themes from the TCFD framework to categorise climate-related risks and issues.